tthorntone/AdNauseam-Wiki/Dynamic filtering redesigned.md

 The dynamic filtering consists mainly of three columns.
 From left to right, they are:

 - The name of what is to be dynamically filtered: can be a type of request, or a specific hostname.
-- The rule to apply everywhere on any site
+- The rule to apply everywhere on any site -- i.e. a global rule
-- The rule to apply locally on the current site (useful to override a global rule)
+- The rule to apply locally on the current site -- useful to override a global rule

 Rules color scheme: